How to Stop Automatic Updates in WordPress with One Click

 - Get vulnerability alerts when a plugin has a known security issue

 Keeping plugins up to date also reduces your attack surface.
 Outdated plugins are the number one way WordPress sites get compromised, and mySites.guru’s vulnerability scanner cross-references your installed versions against threat databases twice a day.
+When you’re ready to push updates across your portfolio, the bulk update WordPress tool lets you apply them to many sites at once without logging into each one.

 The workflow shifts from “hope nothing breaks overnight” to “review what’s available, test if needed, apply when ready.”